 Opera Mariposa launched our third season with a new vision of Puccini’s masterpiece, set in a ravaged Europe during World War II.
-Reimagined by Sergio Augusto Flores and featuring two dream casts, critics hailed the production as “powerful,” “compelling” and “poignantly beautiful.”
+Reimagined by emerging director Sergio Augusto Flores and featuring two dream casts, critics hailed the production as “powerful,” “compelling” and “poignantly beautiful.”

 Menotti’s lighthearted satire about communication and miscommunication was hailed as “laugh-out-loud-funny” with a “sophisticated delivery” by critics, and presented alongside a concert of English-language arias, featuring a guest appearance by the performers of Fraser Valley Stage.

 In Mariposa’s second Benefit + Awareness show, sopranos Jacqueline Ko and Robin Hahn and pianist Angus Kellett created a “passionate and passionately sung” musical theatre revue about adversity and transformation, and raised over $13,000 for the BC Women’s Hospital Foundation.

 Opera Mariposa’s second season launched with a modern twist on a Donizetti’s classic comedy, featuring two casts of emerging artists.
 Critics hailed the production as “delightful,” “well-honed” and “an excellent harbinger of more well-cast and well-directed operas to come” (Opera Canada).